meri-leeworthy/meri-garden-astro/src/posts/What's Hard About Customising A CMS?.md

 ---
-title: What's Hard About Customising A CMS?
+title: 'What''s Hard About Customising A CMS?'
-isPublished: false
+isPublished: 'false'
-publishDate: "2021-11-08T00:00:00.000Z"
+publishDate: '''Mon Nov 08 2021 11:00:00 GMT+1100 (Australian Eastern Daylight Time)'''
-image: keystone.png
+image: 'keystone.png'
-alt: A screenshot of the Keystone UI
+alt: 'A screenshot of the Keystone UI'
-tags:
+tags: 'radical-directory,projects'
-  - radical-directory
-  - projects
+slug: 'whats-hard-about-customising-a-cms'
 ---

 I want to write about a task I’ve been struggling with and why I find it hard.
 I